Hexadecimalz/PaperEcho/README.md

 I also wanted something simple but with additional functionality that Project Scribe's author hasn't provided.
 I used AI to generate all of the code and create something I really like for minimal effort.
 The idea of printing certain things and having this available via localhost on my phone works great for me.

 I ended up using my Pi 3 and this [Nucoun VCP-8370 printer](https://www.amazon.com/dp/B0CSDKHKT7).
 I think the total cost would likely be significantly more than Project Scribe's if I had to buy everything new.
+If I had to do it again I'd look for a quieter printer.

 ## 📦 Features